 This course incorporates caring science to establish a strong theoretical foundation in health promotion, wellness preservation and maintenance of function across the health-illness continuum with clients: the individual, family, and community.
 Epidemiological, social, and environmental data will be used to evaluate populations regarding the health status of client populations.
 A holistic, multidisciplinary plan of care will be examined to address health promotion and disease prevention need of populations.
 Public policy, regulatory and legislative influence in public and private arenas will be explored and opportunity to promote and preserve healthy communities will be discussed.
-Prerequisites or Co-requisites: MSN560, MSN561, MSN 563 MSN565
+Prerequisites: MSN560 Transitions in Practice: The Role of the Advanced Practice Nurse, MSN561 Theoretical Foundations of Advanced Practice Nursing, MSN 563 Evidence Based Inquiry for Scholarship and Practice, and MSN565 Nursing Leadership and Health Policy